 \subsubsection{Simple MLP Head}

-The simple MLP head (SMH) shown in Fig~\ref{fig:arch}.D1 consists of one linear layer, 2 feedforward blocks, one attention pooling layer, and the final prediction layer.
+The simple MLP head (SMH) shown in Figure~\ref{fig:arch}.D1 consists of one linear layer, 2 feedforward blocks, one attention pooling layer, and the final prediction layer.
 Similar to~\cite{chen2021structure}, the attention pooling layer aggregates residue-level features into protein-level features.
-Given hidden feature $X\in \mathbb{R}^{L\times dk}$, we first calculate the attention score $S$ by:
+Given the hidden feature $X\in \mathbb{R}^{L\times d_k}$, we first calculate the attention score $S$ by: